NicoloCavalli95horses/KMS-web-testing/content/01 Notes/XSS and CSFR comparison.md

 [[XSS (cross site scripting)]] and [[CSRF (cross-site request forgery)]] are both client-side attacks that can severely damage a brand reputation, leading to privilege escalation issues and unauthorized operations.

-Even if they ==both rely on arbitrary code execution==, the main difference is the type of attack and how they exploit vulnerabilities in a web application
+Even if they ==both rely on code execution==, the main difference is the type of attack and how they exploit vulnerabilities in a web application

 ### XSS (Cross-Site Scripting)